-- Priming (except for tomato rootstock and for eggplant, if packed in small packages)
+- Priming/primed seeds (except for tomato rootstock and for eggplant, if packed in small packages)

-- Pre-treatment of seed that is specifically required due to phytosanitairy guidelines, such as the treatment of tomato seed with NaCl, HCL, NaOCl or TSP
+- Pre-treatment of seed that is specifically required due to phytosanitairy guidelines (including NaCl, HCL, NaOCl or TSP)

 Identity samples submitted for the test that on receipt do not visually comply with the demands stated, will be considered not to have been received.

 Certain additional conditions may be placed per crop, as indicated in the overview.